Positive Behaviour Support Gold Coast & Brisbane

 How Does Positive Behaviour Support Work?

 Our Positive Behaviour Support service starts with an assessment, where we gather information about the individual’s behaviour and their environment.
-This information is used to develop a personalised Positive Behaviour Support plan that focuses on prevention, intervention and support.

 • Prevention strategies are designed to reduce the likelihood of challenging behaviours occurring in the first place.
 These may include changes to the environment, communication strategies and developing coping skills.